celalcakiroglu/tsc/ReadExcelFromPython.rst

 Adding and removing secondary axes in excel charts
 --------------------------------------------------------------
+**Adding a secondary axis**

+- Step 1: Click on the chart

+- Step 2: Chart Tools -> Format

+- Step 3: Click on the arrow in "Current selection", then click on the data series which you want on a secondary axis.

+- Step 4: Format Selection -> Series Options -> Secondary axis.

 **Remove a secondary axis**

 - Step 1: Click on the chart.